 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
 The office of International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer and contact them with related questions.

 The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
 Admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
 Please see the Graduate Admissions Process for International applicants for more information.

-Applicants are encouraged to contact the Hobsons online application’s helpdesk for any technical issues.
-For questions related to the admissions process, prospective students may contact the Graduate School.
-For any further questions, please write to Ms. Pin Wuan Lin, the Department’s Staff Graduate Coordinator, at firstname.lastname@example.org or 301-405-1820.
+For questions related to the admissions process or any technical issues, prospective students may contact the Graduate School.
+For any further questions, please write to Ms. Pin Wuan Lin, the Department’s Staff Graduate Coordinator, at email@example.com or 301-405-1820.

 Transfer from M.S. to Ph.D.
 Program

 Students enrolled in the department's M.S. program may apply for admission to the Department's Ph.D. program by submitting a new Graduate School application, supplemental transcripts, and three letters of recommendation.
 The Graduate School application fee is waived if the student applies for the Ph.D. program in or before the semester in which the M.S. degree will be completed.
 Students in the Department's M.S. program need not submit GRE's when applying for the Ph.D. program.